 Appraisal and Down Payment

 Mortgage lenders will set forth certain requirements concerning the home you choose to buy.
 They will not take any responsibility for a purchase of a home that may have problems, but they will verify a home’s appraised value and that the home is in a livable condition.
-Certain qualifying factors will determine how much the lender is willing to lend you against the value of the home, in other words, if they will require a down payment or allow you to obtain a 100% financing loan.
+Certain qualifying factors will determine how much the mortgage lender is willing to lend you against the value of the home, in other words, how large of a down payment they will require.
 This is also referred to as loan-to-value (LTV).

 Promise to Pay